verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 ## Prerequisites

-Before you begin, read this document, [Verrazzano in a multicluster environment]({{< relref "/docs/concepts/VerrazzanoMultiCluster.md" >}}).
+- Before you begin, read this document, [Verrazzano in a multicluster environment]({{< relref "/docs/concepts/VerrazzanoMultiCluster.md" >}}).

-## Overview

-To set up a multicluster Verrazzano environment, you will need two or more Kubernetes clusters.
-One of these clusters will the *admin* cluster; the others will be *managed* clusters.
+- To set up a multicluster Verrazzano environment, you will need two or more Kubernetes clusters.
+One of these clusters will be *admin* cluster; the others will be *managed* clusters.

+{{< alert title="NOTE" color="primary" >}}
+If Rancher is not enabled, then refer to [Verrazzano multicluster installation without Rancher]({{< relref "docs/setup/install/mc-install/multicluster-no-rancher.md" >}}) because additional steps will be required to register a managed cluster.
+{{< /alert >}}

-The instructions assume an admin cluster and a single managed cluster.
+The following instructions assume an admin cluster and a single managed cluster.
 For each additional managed cluster, simply repeat the managed cluster instructions.

 ## Install Verrazzano

-Install Verrazzano on each Kubernetes cluster.
+To install Verrazzano on each Kubernetes cluster, complete the following steps:

 1. On one cluster, install Verrazzano using the `dev` or `prod` profile; this will be the *admin* cluster.
-1. On the other cluster, install Verrazzano using the `managed-cluster` profile; this will be a managed cluster.
+2. On the other cluster, install Verrazzano using the `managed-cluster` profile; this will be a managed cluster.
 The `managed-cluster` profile contains only the components that are required for a managed cluster.
-1. Create the environment variables, `KUBECONFIG_ADMIN`, `KUBECONTEXT_ADMIN`, `KUBECONFIG_MANAGED1`, and
+3. Create the environment variables, `KUBECONFIG_ADMIN`, `KUBECONTEXT_ADMIN`, `KUBECONFIG_MANAGED1`, and
   `KUBECONTEXT_MANAGED1`, and point them to the kubeconfig files and contexts for the admin and managed cluster, respectively.
 You will use these environment variables in subsequent steps when registering the managed cluster.
 The following shows an example of how to set these environment variables.